 These Cinnamon French Toast Sticks have 15 grams of total fat in them.
 Only 2 of those grams are saturated fat.
 Little bit of cholesterol in there, too.

 Slightly more sodium than I was expecting, but not an outrageous amount.
 I always assume most frozen foods will have kind of a lot in there.

 There’s less carbs than I thought there’d be.
 The sugar amount makes sense with the syrup pre-injected into the sticks.
 I was kind of expecting more there, actually.

 Little bit of protein and then a few vitamins/minerals here and there.

 If you just skim the ingredient label for these Cinnamon French Toast Sticks, you’ll definitely get a “super chemically” vibe from it.
 That’s actually not true, though.
 Looking a little bit more closely (past the propionate and monoglycerides), these aren’t any different than most other bread-based foods.
 It’s basically enriched bread, water, and sugar.
 Also got some nutmeg and egg in there, as expected for French toast.

 I stuck with the microwave option for these, no sense in messing with a toaster oven or regular oven.

 At first, I was a little skeptical of the syrup being pre-loaded into the Cinnamon French Toast Sticks.
 After cooking my 5, however, I was completely on board.
 It made things a lot less messy and ultimately made the eating experience a lot more enjoyable.

-In terms of taste, they are standard french toast sticks.
-I wouldn’t mind a little less sugar, but that probably unavoidable without sacrificing the amount of syrup in each one.
+In terms of taste, they are standard French toast sticks.
+I wouldn’t mind a little less sugar, but that’s probably unavoidable without sacrificing the amount of syrup in each one.
 I enjoyed them and plan to eat the other 3 servings left in the package.
-They might make it into my shopping cart down the road one I’ve tried the other Breakfast Best items.
+They might make it into my shopping cart down the road again once I’ve tried the other Breakfast Best items.